Mexican mouse opossum: Reproduction

 Like all marsupials, gestation is probably short, with females' giving birth to poorly developed young and most of the development taking place during lactation.
-It is likely that reproduction is similar to that of Marmosa robinsoni, which gives birth to 6 to 14 young after a gestation period of just 14 days.
+It is likely that reproduction is similar to that of Marmosa robinsoni, which gives birth to 6–14 young after a gestation period of just 14 days.
 The tiny young, measuring only up to 12 millimeters, attach themselves to the mother's mammae where they may remain for around 30 days.

 Unlike many marsupials, female mouse opossums do not possess a pouch to protect the young as they develop.
-The young are so undeveloped their eyes do not open until 39 to 40 days.
+The young are born so undeveloped that they don't open their eyes until 39–40 days after birth.
 It is likely that the young are completely weaned after around 65 days, and they may have an incredibly short life span of only one year.
-Marmosa species build nests for shelter, or use abandoned bird nests, holes in trees, or banana stalks.
-These nest sites are unlikely to be permanent; rather, the opossum will use whatever site is available as the sun begins to rise.
+Marmosa species build nests for shelter, or use abandoned bird nests, holes in trees or banana stalks.
+These nest sites are unlikely to be permanent; rather, the opossum will use whatever site is most convenient when the sun begins to rise.